dask/dask/docs/source/ml.rst

    predictions = df.map_partitions(model.predict)
    predictions.to_parquet("/path/to/results.parquet")

-For more information see :bdg-link-primary:`Dask Dataframe docs <dataframe.html>`.
+For more information see :bdg-link-primary:`Dask DataFrame documentation <dataframe.html>`.